Here we are going to discuss, React Ecosystem. Although, before going deep let’s have an overview of ReactJS first.

 In addition, The major advantage of ReactJs is the option to render and view the components easily.
 It ensures readability and makes maintainability more comfortable.
 It is advisable to use the React Admin Templates while working on React projects.
 Admin templates provide useful features and components that will make your development process smooth and easy.

 React is undoubtedly the most used and favored framework among all.
 As it is backed by the tech giant Facebook, it has a large and active community.
 As you can see in the image, with 22.4% ReactJS is leading the race as the most wanted frontend framework.

-Following are some of the reasons behind the popularity of ReactJS.
+Following are some of the major advantages of ReactJS that make it popular.

 - Easy creation of dynamic applications